 A flag chart pattern is formed when the market consolidates in a narrow range after a sharp move.
 Flags can be seen in any time frame but normally consist of about five to 15 price bars, although that is not a set rule.
 Flags are excellent chart-pattern-trading candidates.
 They're generally small, which means relatively small risk and quick profits.

-The pattern has a “flag” appearance because the small rectangle (the consolidation) is connected to the pole (the large and swift move).
+The pattern has a “flag” appearance because the small rectangle—the consolidation—is connected to the pole—the large and swift move.

 Flag Chart Pattern Specifications

-The flag portion of the pattern must run between parallel lines and can either be slanted up, down or sideways.
-Flags which are angled in the same direction as the preceding move (example: pole up and flag slanting up), degrades the performance of the pattern.
-Therefore, you ideally want to see a sharp move higher followed by a sideways flag or a flag that is slightly angled down.
+The flag portion of the pattern must run between parallel lines and can either be slanted up, down, or even sideways.
+Flags that are angled in the same direction as the preceding move—as an example, a pole up and flag slanting up—degrades the performance of the pattern.
+Therefore, you ideally want to see a sharp move higher, followed by a sideways flag or a flag that is slightly angled down.